AstroPrint/AstroBox/README.md

 <pre>
 connection: 3.0
 heatingUp: 5.0
-printing: 10.0
+printJob: 10.0
 </pre>

-* Save the file and restart AstroBox
+* Restart AstroBox any time you make changes to these files